-Both the diluted and undiluted samples are pipetted to new test tubes 1 - 2 (the tube numbers correspond to the ones in the previous table).
-The tube no. 3 serves as the blank sample.
-Then the antiserum against human albumin is given to all the tubes, according to the table:
+Solutions of diluted albumin are pipetted to new test tubes 1-7 (numbers correspond to the test tubes numbers in the table 1 above).
+To other two test tubes 8-9 the unknown sample undiluted or diluted 1:1 with phosphate buffer (0.1 ml undiluted sample + 0.1 ml buffer) is measured, respectively.
+The last tube 10 serves as the blank.
+Finally, a diluted antiserum against human albumin is added to all tubes, according to the table 2: